tuxwerk/OTRS-SurveyExport/README.rst

  OTRS Package - Survey Export
 =====================================

-This is a package for the ticket system OTRS_ 3.1
+This is a package for the ticket system OTRS_ 3.3.x

 Adds a possibility to export the results of surveys as CSV file.

-The package customizes a page template and a module from the Survey module (Version 2.1.5) to add the 'Export'-link.

 The package is released under AGPL Version 3 (See COPYING for more infos).